Updated: October 31, 2025

 Stamp Duty

-The Imposto do Selo, or Stamp Duty, is additional transaction cost property buyers are charged on deeds, contracts, bank mortgages and loans, paperwork, and property titles.
-The fee rate depends on the type of property you purchase and property value and is set at 0.8 percent.
+The Imposto do Selo, or Stamp Duty, is an additional transaction cost for property buyers on deeds, contracts, bank mortgages and loans, paperwork, and property titles.
+The fee rate depends on the type of property you purchase and the property value and is set at 0.8 percent.

 Notary fees